etomuc/CPC-AY-3-8910-to-8912-adapter/README.md

 ## A second I/O port

 The AY-3-8910 offers two I/O ports instead of the one on the AY-3-8912.
-The additional data pins for the scond I/O port can be accessed on the PCB.
+The additional data pins for the second I/O port can be accessed on the PCB.
 For accessing the I/O port refer to the AY-3-8910 data sheet.